 Cheese with trace levels (less than 0.5 gram) of lactose include: organic aged cheese (such as Cheddar, Parmesan + Swiss) can be digested by many people with lactose intolerance.
 During the cheese making process, most of the lactose is drained off with the whey.
 The small amount that remains in the curd is changed to lactic acid during ripening (aging) of cheese.

-This one’s a maybe.
-Unlike the other foods on this list, goat’s milk does still have significant amounts of lactose.
-But anyone who is just mildly intolerant—meaning, cow’s milk bothers you, but cheese doesn’t—can give it a try.
-Goat’s milk is lower in lactose than cow’s milk, and has been shown to be easier to digest for kids and adults with sensitive stomachs.
+Unlike the other dairy products listed, goat’s milk does contain significant amounts of lactose.
+However, for any one who’s only mildly intolerant—meaning, cow’s milk bothers you, but cheese doesn’t—can definitly give goat dairy a try.
+Goat’s milk is still lower in lactose than cow’s milk, and has been shown to be easier to digest for both kids and adults with sensitive stomachs.